Historic Sex Peak Lookout

 Directions

 From Cabinet Ranger Station, travel approximately 11 miles southeast on Highway 200 and turn right onto Big Beaver Creek Road 152 (Faro Lane).
 Drive south 2 miles and take a right at the T junction.
-Follow this road for approximately 9 miles, after passing Jackpine Flats camping area the road splits.
-Stay right at split onto Road 2222 and follow this road approximately 8.5 miles to the lookout.
-The easterly portion of Road 2222 is subject to seasonal closures and may not be passable.
+Follow this road for approximately 9 miles.
+After passing Jackpine Flats camping area, stay right at the split onto Road 2222 and follow for approximately 8.5 miles to the lookout.
+The easterly portion of Road 2222 is subject to seasonal closures; the advised route is via the right turn just past Jackpine Flats.

 Amenities